KU Business Case Competitions

 Who can participate?

-The spring 2026 competition, which kicks off February 10, will be divided into two levels: undergraduate and graduate.
-Teams can include one to four members, all enrolled at the same academic level (undergraduate or graduate).
+The spring 2026 competition, divided into undergraduate and graduate levels, kicked off February 10 with the case release.
+Teams could include one to four members, all enrolled at the same academic level (undergraduate or graduate).

 Undergraduate students must have a major and/or minor in one of the following: